 Any maps and map views are for general information only.
 Do not rely on them for navigation or to determine legal boundaries.

 NATURE CLOSE TO URBAN CENTRES.
-Wagner Natural Area is a 251-hectare (620-acre) Natural Area located a few km east of Spruce Grove on the south side of Highway 16.
-It was originally protected for its rich calcareous fens, a type of peatland, although it encompasses upland plant communities as well, including coniferous and mixed coniferous-deciduous forests, willow shrublands and old fields.
+Wagner Natural Area is a 219 ha (541 ac) site located a few km east of Spruce Grove on the south side of Highway 16.
+It was originally protected for its rich calcareous fens, a type of peatland.
+It encompasses upland plant communities as well, including coniferous and mixed coniferous-deciduous forests, willow shrublands and old fields.
 It features a 1.2 km Marl Pond Trail loop traversing several plant communities, starting at a parking lot accessed from a service road.
 Pit toilets and a picnic shelter are accessible from the trail.

 ORCHIDS AND MEAT-EATING PLANTS.
 The site is known for its variety of orchids, its carnivorous plants and brown mosses characteristic of rich fens.
 It is home to a rich variety of insect life (including mosquitoes) as well as Boreal Toads, Wood Frogs and Boreal Chorus Frogs.
 It has been managed by a volunteer steward group, the Wagner Natural Area Society, since 1982.
 The Society has an recreational lease to the site.